Sustainability

 1. The storage and management of information pertaining to the execution of the duties of our directors shall be appropriately managed and stored in writing or by electromagnetic media in accordance with laws and regulations, Information System Management Guideline and Document Management Guideline.

-2. The Audit and Supervisory Board members can constantly inspect this information.
+2. The Audit and Supervisory Committee members can constantly inspect this information.

 3. Rules and Other Systems for Managing the Risk of Loss